Ivica Šurjak

 Ivan "Ivica" Šurjak (born 23 March 1953) is a Croatian retired football midfielder.
 He was the driving force behind the success of Hajduk Split as it became a force in the Yugoslav First League in the 1970s.

 Club career

 He started his career as a left back, but with time learned total football, according to which all players can, during the ebb and flow of the match, slot into every position as needed.
 He continued his career at Paris Saint-Germain and Udinese, but turned down offers by the New York Cosmos and Real Madrid.
 He concluded his playing career in Spain at Real Zaragoza.

 International career

-Šurjak made his debut for Yugoslavia in an October 1973 World Cup qualification against Spain, coming on as a 61st-minute substitute for Petar Krivokuća, and earned a total of 54 caps, scoring 10 goals.
+Šurjak made his debut for Yugoslavia in an October 1973 World Cup qualifier against Spain, coming on as a 61st-minute substitute for Petar Krivokuća.

+Over the subsequent 9 years, Šurjak ended up earning a total of 54 caps, scoring 10 goals.
 His final international was a June 1982 FIFA World Cup match against Honduras.